 Continent Study & Cultural Sharing

 After the winter holiday break, each Lower Elementary class spends a week working with our drama teacher.
 They learn to read lines, practice moving on the stage and make props and costumes as they prepare an informal performance for parents and the other Lower Elementary classes.
 This is a fun, relaxed introduction to drama, preparing them for plays they will do in Upper Elementary and Middle School.
-See pictures from a recent Playlet by Debby’s class.
+See pictures Debby’s 2020 Theater Week.